behreajj/AsepriteSwatchExchange/README.md

 A hot key can be assigned to the script by going to `Edit > Keyboard Shortcuts`.
 The search input box in the top left of the shortcuts dialog can be used to locate the script by its file name.
 The dialog can be closed with `Alt+C`.
 The import button can be activated with `Alt+I`; export, with `Alt+E`.

 If a sprite is open, then the active sprite's palette is set to the import.
-Indexed color mode sprites will be converted to RGB before the palette is set, then re-converted to indexed color mode after.
-If no sprite is open when a file is imported, the script will create a new sprite with the palette's swatches on the canvas.
-If the file is an Aseprite generated `.ase` file, then it will be opened as a sprite, not as a palette.
+If no sprite is open when a file is imported, the script will create a new sprite with the palette's swatches on the canvas; if the file is an Aseprite generated `.ase` file, then it will be opened as a sprite, not as a palette.

+Open sprites in indexed color mode will be converted to RGB before the palette is set, then re-converted to indexed color mode after.
+For `.aco` and `.ase` files, their transparent color will be set to zero.
+For `.act` files, the script will check for an index.

 ### Color Profiles